apache/spark/docs/security.rst

     auth_backend = airflow.contrib.auth.backends.password_auth

 When password auth is enabled, an initial user credential will need to be created before anyone can login.
-An initial user was not created in the migrations for this authenication backend to prevent default Airflow installations from attack.
+An initial user was not created in the migrations for this authentication backend to prevent default Airflow installations from attack.
 Creating a new user has to be done via a Python REPL on the same machine Airflow is installed.

 .. code-block:: bash